ONSAS/ONSAS/docs/src/creatingModels.md

 ## `elements`

-The elements vector of structs contains at each entry $i$ the information of the $i$-th finte element type used in the `mesh.conecCell` for each element.
+The elements vector of structs contains at each entry $i$ the information of the $i$-th finite element type used in the `mesh.conecCell` for each element of the mesh.

 ### `elements(i).elemType`